B2B Appointment Setting

 Appointment setting fails when appointment means any calendar slot.

-The buyer risk is specific: AEs lose time when a vendor books meetings that never matched the account, role, or sales process in the first place.
+The buyer risk is simple: AEs lose time when a vendor books meetings that never matched the account, role, or sales process in the first place.

 A calendar slot is too weak